YuvalBahat/Explorable-Super-Resolution/codes/README.md

-The official PyTorch implementation of the paper "Explorable Super Resolution" by Yuval Bahat and Tomer Michaeli (CVPR 2020).
+An official PyTorch implementation of "Explorable Super Resolution" by Yuval Bahat and Tomer Michaeli (CVPR 2020).

 ## Table of Contents
 1. [Overview](#overview)